Rigid Surface Operator and Symbol Invariant of Partitions: Contributions to symbol of rows of partition

-According to Propositions \ref{pair-row} and \ref{row-eo}, the contribution to symbol of a row can be seen an invariant.
-In other words, we can list all the lengths and the positions of rows with the same contribution to symbol.
+\begin{flushleft} According to Propositions \ref{pair-row} and \ref{row-eo}, \textit{the contribution to symbol of a row is an invariant}.
+In other words, given the contribution to symbol of a row, we can list out all possible lengths and locations of the row in a pairwise rows.
+Furthermore, given the symbol invariant, we can list all rigid semisimple surface operators corresponding to the invariant. \end{flushleft}